All Episodes

 See what they're setting up here is the American people in November are going to have another childlike temper tantrum by throwing out Democrats.

-That's that's what they're setting up here.
+That's what they're setting up here.

 All of you voters, you're deranged and you're unstable.